-\item \emph{Spherical fibrations:} In Sections \ref{sec:degree_connected} and \ref{sec:rational-mappingdegree}, we use certain inflexible manifolds (resp. inflexible Sullivan algebras) as the basis of spherical fibrations where the total spaces are also inflexible manifolds (resp. inflexible Sullivan algebras).
-Relations between connected sums and mapping degree sets (see Propositions \ref{prop:3} and \ref{prop:3_rational}) allow one to consider iterated connected sums of the total spaces, in a first stage to realize the sums $S_{B_i}$ above mentioned, and in a second stage to realize the candidate $A$. \end{itemize}
+\item \emph{Spherical fibrations:} In Sections \ref{sec:degree_connected} and \ref{sec:rational-mappingdegree}, we use certain inflexible manifolds (respectively, inflexible Sullivan algebras) as the basis of spherical fibrations where the total spaces are also inflexible manifolds (respectively, inflexible Sullivan algebras).
+The relations between connected sums and mapping degree sets (see Propositions \ref{prop:iteratedsums}, \ref{prop:3_rational}, and \ref{prop:iteratedsums_simply_connected}) allow us to consider iterated connected sums of the total spaces, first to realize the sums $S_{B_i}$ above mentioned, and subsequently to realize the candidate $A$. \end{itemize}

 Looking at the connectivity, while manifolds from Theorem \ref{thm:main-rational} are simply connected (indeed, they are as highly connected as desired) the ones from Theorem \ref{thm:main-3-manifolds} have non-trivial fundamental group.
 In Section \ref{sec:adamsoperations} we will use unstable Adams operations to prove the following results that guarantee that manifolds realizing finite sets of integers can be chosen simply connected: